Course Title: Computer Architecture and Organisation

 - Demonstrate an advanced understanding of inner workings of computer architecture, and processor organisation, design, implementation and performance.

-- Gain knowledge and appreciation of inner workings of computer arithmetic algorithms for integers and floating-point numbers.
+- Demonstrate knowledge and an appreciation of the inner workings of computer arithmetic algorithms for integers and floating-point numbers.

-- Gain an advanced understanding of memory system organisation and architecture, and their impact on overall system performance.
+- Demonstrate an advanced understanding of memory system organisation and architecture, and their impact on overall system performance.

 - Demonstrate an understanding of principal knowledge and issues regarding parallel and multi-core processors, as well as reliability, verification and testing associated with computer systems design and implementation.

-- Develop and apply technical knowledge and skills in computer systems design, simulation, and performance analysis, evaluation and benchmarking.
+- Apply technical knowledge and skills in computer systems design, simulation, and performance analysis, evaluation and benchmarking.

 Overview of Learning Activities

-- A series of twelve 2 hour lectures which cover key areas of knowledge and fundamental issues in computer architecture and computer organisation (CLOs 1- 5).
+- A series of twelve 2 hour lectures which cover key areas of knowledge and fundamental topics in computer architecture and computer organisation (CLOs 1- 5).

-- Eleven 2 hour laboratory sessions which provide an introduction to software tools to design, simulate and evaluate components and modules which form part and / or complete computing device, subsystem or system (CLOs 1, 2, 3, 5)
+- Completion of tutorial questions and laboratory projects which provide an introduction to software tools to design, simulate and evaluate components and modules which combined, form complete computing devices (CLOs 1, 2, 3, 5)

 Overview of Learning Resources